 The Preservation Research Office (PRO) works at the intersection of architectural history and cultural memory.
+We work mainly in the St. Louis area, but PRO has performed cultural resource management work in Illinois, Iowa, Kansas, Missouri, North Dakota, Oklahoma and Pennsylvania.

 We also enjoy working with individuals and groups on unique historic preservation challenges.
 House histories, speaking engagements, and guided tours can be among our most rewarding work because we are able to engage with the community’s imagination and passion for preservation.
 See our services page for more information.